BET-lab/DeepTimeSeries/doc/source/api/utilities.rst

 - Keys must be unique across all dictionaries (unless in ignore_keys)
 - Raises AssertionError if duplicates are found
+- The function creates a new dictionary; original dictionaries are not modified

 .. autofunction:: deep_time_series.util.merge_dicts